We often get asked about internet-inspired bug traps and baits. And one of those questions is Do hornets like vinegar?

 Well, yes.
 Hornets are attracted to vinegar.
 Not because of its sour taste, but because of its aroma.

 One possible explanation for this is that vinegar, especially when it’s mixed with sugar, mimics how a fruit would smell.
 And since hornets are known scavengers of fruits, it makes sense that they’d be lured into traps with vinegar in them.

 So read on to discover how you can use vinegar in your fight to keep hornets away, or at least to trap them.

 How to Use Vinegar to Get Rid of Hornets

-So now that you know that a vinegar bait is a good choice for traps.
+Unlike with other insects, we now know that vinegar bait is a good choice for hornet traps.
 You can make it using these simple house ingredients:

 - Vinegar.
 Apple cider vinegar works best here since it has a more “fruity” smell.